Return to gazetteer

 Tunisia

 The city of Mahdia, about 190 kilometers south of Tunis, was known in Dati's day as Africa (different from the continent of Africa).
-It was the capital of the Muslim Zirid dynasty in the 11th century, and a joint Genoese-Pisan attack in 1087 burned most of the Muslim fleet, giving European Christians greater naval control of the Western Mediterranean.
-Another campaign by European forces in 1390—led by the Genoese but including English, French, and Spanish participants—is known as the Barbary Crusade or the Mahdia Crusade; this was inconclusive and both sides gained victory.
+It was the capital of the Muslim Zirid dynasty in the 11th century until a joint Genoese-Pisan attack in 1087 burned most of the Muslim fleet, giving European Christians greater naval control of the Western Mediterranean.
+Another campaign by European forces in 1390—led by the Genoese but including English, French, and Spanish participants—is known as the Barbary Crusade or the Mahdia Crusade; this was inconclusive and both sides claimed victory.
 Campbell #1674.

 Coordinates